 Standards and specifications adopted by reference in this Standard are shown in Mandatory Appendix II.
-It is not considered practical to identify the specific edition of each standard and specification in the individual references.
-Instead, the specific edition reference is identified in Mandatory Appendix II.
+It is not considered practical to identify in the text the specific edition of each referenced standard and specification.

+Instead, the specific editions are identified in Mandatory Appendix II.